 I can always replace the canvas and restore the canoe later, but it is only ‘original’ once.
 Though not as original as when I purchased it, this canoe should be much better to use with the preservation work completed.

 2006 Loon Works

 Made by Tom McKenzie in 2006.
-Loon Works canoes are very light weight (this one about 35lbs) perfect for freestyle canoeing, where canoe manuverability and control are primary considerations.
+Loon Works canoes are very lightweight (this one about 35lbs) perfect for freestyle canoeing, where canoe maneuverability and control are primary considerations.
 This model is a solo canoe with one seat in the middle.